Stateware/Dav3i/doc/CodingStandards.md

 #####Using Floating Point Numbers:

 Because floating point numbers are inexact, any time the value of a `float` is checked, it must not be checked for equality; instead, it should be compared within some defined level of tolerance. (e.g. `if (float > (key - delta) && float < (key + delta))`; rather than `if (float == key)`)

+#####Division:

+NEVER divide outside of `if` statements.
+This is an invitation for divide by zero errors.
+NEVER assume a divisor can never be zero.

+#####Mathematical Expressions:

+Fully parenthesize each expression.
+Never rely on default order of operations and assume correct functionality.
+This invites incorrect functionality, and makes the incorrect assumption that whoever maintains your code will always understand your intention.

+#Approach to Coding:

+ * Always specify pre and post conditions in headers
+ * Understand your logic and how your program gets from the precondition to the postcondition.
+You don't have to prove everything, but you have to be able to do it if you want to.
+ * Understand your assumptions, and understand cases in which they are not true.
+This includes your architecture, platform, OS, language version, etc. Understanding this will help you better understand non-portable components.
+ * Strive for *cumulative* complexity, as opposed to patchwork complexity.
+Cumulative complexity arises where your program is arranged logically from smaller, simpler modules.
+Patchwork complexity arises from complicated, ad-hoc, peculiar arrangements of modules.
+ * Rely on layers of abstraction to simplify your understanding of function.
+No method or function should ever be more than about a page.
+ * Bulletproof programs are built on bulletproof modules.
+Each module should do one thing and do it well.
+ * Keep functions self contained.
+Do everything you can to reduce the influence of global or otherwise outside data; this reduces the chances of unexpected program behavior.
+ * Have exactly one entrance and exit point to each module.
+ * Code with the intention of testing.
+Even just keeping this in mind will encourage you to program defensively, and will save headaches in the process of QA.
+ * Take responsibility for your contributions to the project.
+Never submit "hacked together" code; you must fully understand how and why your code does what it does.
+ * Bugs are not autonomous malicious entities.
+If there's a bug, an engineer put it there.
+Treat it accordingly.
+ * Understand the difference between coding error and design error.
+ * Every function operates with a try...catch structure, even in languages that don't include this syntax.
+That is, your function does a thing, and if it fails in doing so, must respond to that error.
+Take advantage of function hierarchy and layers of abstraction to "bubble up" errors and handle them explicitly.
+ * All modules must either throw exceptions or otherwise return error codes in the case of failure.
+ * Validate all input parameters.
+Check for EVERY possible case.
+Documenting what valid input is is insufficient.
+Comments do not execute.
+ * Keep Murphy's Law in mind: Anything that CAN go wrong, WILL go wrong.
+Plan for edge cases.
+Think of everything.
+ * Every line of code must be evaluated against this document by at least one person who is not the author.
+Ideally, it is also reviewed by a second, less experienced person, who can provide a "naive" review, and challenge assumptions made by those familiar with the code.
+ * Avoid changing code.
+A well written module should never be changed, it should be rewritten (refactored).
+Poorly written modules should never be contributed.
+Enhancements always include refactoring.
+ * Avoid temporary variables if they are not necessary to function.
+Break this rule ONLY if it will ADD to the readability of the program.
+ * Avoid repetitive code.
+You should also avoid repetitive code.
+Modularize instead.
+It is possible to go too far with this, but in most cases it is good practice.
+ * Use standard libraries whenever possible.
+These are more rigorously tested than code we create, and there is no reason to waste your time re-implementing them.
+ * Test your modules individually.
+If your modules don't work by themselves, they'll never work put together.
+Write tests as you code.
+ * Optimize algorithms, not code.
+Code efficiency is rarely an issue; algorithmic complexity and ease of maintenance are.
+ * All modules must have cyclomatic complexity (the number of unique paths through a module's execution) must be less than 7, though less than 5 is ideal.
+ * Clear code is better than clever code.
+Don't introduce complexity for the sake of your ego, the engineers that maintain your code won't appreciate it as much as you do.
+ * Refactor!
+Refactor!
+Refactor!
+Refactor!
+Refactor!
+Refactor!

 *More to be added for PHP/HTML/CSS/JS specific conventions*